 And that gives us a clue to God’s perspective.
 There is something better.
 We know that too, intuitively.
 We long for that.
-Some of us spend our lives striving for that – striving in vain some might say.
-What is the use?
-We cannot change the character of mankind.
-Our efforts are like the boy sticking his fingers in the holes of the dike.
+Some of us spend our lives striving for that – striving in vain some might say, striving for justice that always eludes us.

 We often let the inequalities, injustice and unfairness, however, drive us away from God.
 We become judgmental and righteous.
-We feel it is up to us to demand and exact justice.
-The equality and fairness and justice that people demand and seek take on a character that is full of prideful humanity and void of the spirit of God.
+We feel it is up to us to demand and exact justice, and sometimes the equality, fairness, and justice that people demand takes on a character that is full of prideful humanity and void of the spirit of God.

 Our focus is all too often on the wrong things.
 We focus on ourselves and our needs and our wants.
 When we look to others, we tend to see them in comparison to us.
 If people have more, we are jealous.
 If they have less, we feel relived that we are not like them.
 If we are compassionate, we feel there “ought to be a law” that changes inequality.
 Of course, there would be no inequality if we all shared what we had with others in need.

 We also tend to advocate for fairness for what we lack or those with whom we identify lack.
 Pick a cause and examine the people who are promoting the cause; most of those people are effected adversely by whatever evil the cause seeks to address.
-Those advocating for women’s rights tend to discount inequalities that men suffer.
+Those advocating for women’s rights tend to discount inequalities that women suffer.
 Those advocating for illegal immigrants tend to discount inequalities that naturalized citizens suffer.

 All things will be evened out in the Kingdom of God.
 This is what we long for and what we are made for.
 In the meantime, we should be working toward the Kingdom of God on earth.
 Seek first the Kingdom of God is God’s instruction to us.

 We should not be comparing ourselves to others.
 If we have enough, that is all we need; if we have more than enough, we should share with those who do not have enough.
 This is a very different ethic than what we naturally tend to adopt.

 Even those who advocate for a more equal distribution of wealth (call it socialism or whatever) do not live the ideal they advocate.
 We all, me included, take care of ourselves first and expect the government, or churches or other organizations to help those who cannot help themselves.
-Some of us lend our time to those things, but we live for ourselves.
+Some of us lend our time to those things, but we still largely live for ourselves.